Mr. Airavata: Plot

 Now the story comes back to the present.
 The reporter is curious about what will be Airavata's next move.
 Airavata slowly begins to take down Prathaps empire once more.
 He also accepts Priya's love.
-Towards the end, Prathap kills Vitta Gowda and his wife Sitadevi Sithara and kidnaps each and every police officer's daughters along with Priya, intending to sell them abroad.
-Airavata arrives in the nick of time and saves them, and kills Prathap.
+Towards the end, Prathap kills Vitta Gowda and his wife Sitadevi and kidnaps each and every police officer's daughters along with Priya, intending to sell them abroad.
+Airavata arrives in the nick of time and saves them and kills Prathap.
 At a felicitation ceremony, he submits his resignation form, saying that should crime rise again, then he will join the force once more.
-The film ends with Airavata and a child Vineesh Darshan saluting towards the screen.
+The film ends with Airavata and a child (Vineesh Darshan) saluting towards the screen.